SMosegaard/cds-vis/assignments/assignment-1/README.md

 The comparison between the two methods utilized in this project, color histogram comparison and pretrained models (VGG16 and K-NN), sheds light on their respective strengths and limitations in image search.

 The color histogram comparison method offers a computationally lightweight approach.
-By quantifying the distribution of colors in images, it provides a simple yet effective way of assessing similarity.
+By quantifying only the distribution of colors in images, it provides a simple yet effective way of assessing similarity.
 However, the method struggles to capture more nuanced visual patterns and variations.

 In contrast, the pretrained pipeline presents a more sophisticated solution by using advanced deep learning techniques.
 By extracting high-level features from images and utilizing a classification algorithm, it can recognize similarities and identify subtle variations between complex images.
 Naturally, this method also has limitations, as it is more computationally heavy and time-consuming.